sagemath/p_group_cohomology/src/doc/source/index.rst

 We thank Peter Symonds for interesting discussions, in particular for suggesting to use the Poincaré series in a completeness criterion.

+We are greatful to John Palmieri for his help on making p_group_cohomology work with python-3.

 Versions
 --------

 See SPKG.txt for a more detailed account.

+  * v3.3 (September 2019):

+    - Python-3 support.

   * v3.2 (July 2019):